shaypal5/s3bp/README.md

 **You can add as many base directories as you want**, and can map several to the same bucket, or each to a different one.

-This can be used both to automatocally backup entire folders (and their sub-folder structure) to S3 and to share these kind of folders over different machines reading and writing Dataframes into them at different times.
+This can be used both to automatocally backup entire folders (and their sub-folder structure) to S3 and to synchronize these kind of folders over different machines reading and writing Dataframes into them at different times.